-The Company's Chief Executive Officer and President develop pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the Chief Executive Officer and President and (iii) Company performance, both financial and non-financial.
+The Company's Chief Executive Officer and the President develop pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the Chief Executive Officer and the President and (iii) Company performance, both financial and non-financial.
 Our Compensation Committee reviews and approves these pay recommendations with the advice of its independent compensation consultant.
 Our Compensation Committee also sets the base salary and incentive opportunities for the Company's Chief Executive Officer based on (i) the aforementioned market data, (ii) the Chief Executive Officer's individual performance and responsibilities and (iii) Company performance, both financial and non-financial.

-Our Compensation Committee generally seeks to set the base salary for executive officers at a competitive level compared to similarly situated executives according to survey data from the Hay Group Executive Compensation Report (the "Hay Group survey").
+Our Compensation Committee generally seeks to set the base salary for executive officers at a competitive level compared to similarly situated executives according to survey data from the Korn Ferry Executive Compensation Report (the "Korn Ferry survey").
 Our Compensation Committee also considers, on a secondary basis, the executive compensation disclosure included in the proxy statements of the companies comprising the Compensation Peer Group.
 Variations to this objective do occur as dictated by the experience level of the individual, personal performance and market factors.

 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, our Compensation Committee reviews information provided by our compensation consultant to determine the appropriate level and mix of incentive compensation.
 Pay for such incentive compensation is awarded as a result of the performance of the Company or the individual, depending on the type of award, compared to pre-established goals.
-Our Compensation Committee noted that Hub's stockholders approved the Company's 2014, 2013 and 2012 compensation for named executive officers with 99% approval ratings each year.
-For 2015, our Compensation Committee has continued with this same general compensation structure since the Committee believes it is a successful structure and has been consistently supported by our stockholders.
+Hub's stockholders have overwhelmingly approved the Company's 2016, 2015 and 2014 compensation for named executive officers with over 90% approval ratings each year.
+For 2017, our Compensation Committee continued with this same general compensation structure since the Committee believes it is a successful structure and has been consistently supported by our stockholders.

-2015 Executive Compensation Components
+2017 Executive Compensation Components

-The Company's executive compensation program has three components--base salary, annual incentives, and long-term incentives.
+The Company's executive compensation program has three main components--base salary, annual incentives, and long-term incentives.
 Base salary and annual incentives are primarily designed to reward current and past performance.
 Long-term incentives are primarily designed to provide strong incentives for long-term future Company growth.

 Base Salary.
 To attract and retain qualified executives, base salary is provided to our executive officers.
-The base salary is determined based on position and responsibility using competitive criteria within the transportation industry.
+The base salary is determined based on position and responsibility using competitive criteria.
 During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers, and (iii) individual performance of the executive.
 Salary levels are typically reviewed annually as part of our annual performance review process as well as upon a promotion or other change in job responsibilities.
 Increases are based on increases in the cost of living, individual performance and market data.
-For 2015, the Compensation Committee provided a 3% increase in salary for each Section 16 officer and also provided a market adjustment of \$40,000 for Ms. Pizzuto.
+For 2017, the Compensation Committee provided salary increases of 7.5% for Mr. Yeager, 7.1% for Mr. Maltby, 6.7% for Ms. Pizzuto, 10% for Mr. Damman and 11.1% for Mr. Marsh.